akbartus/Handwriting-Recognition-in-VR/README.md

 3. The text string is generated and passed over to words base, which analyzes it for correspondence and divides into meaningful words.
 4. At the end the text is displayed.

+The second type of handwritten text recognition also has the following Tensorflow.js models, which are tiny and robust enough to be run on mobile devices (and therefore very suitable for web experiences):
+* Alphanumeric model (used in all examples).
+* Only letters models (16-bit and 32-bit floating-point types; see: "serverless" > "misc").

 ### **Uses**
-It should be noted that this handwriting recognition can be used to create new game mechanics.
+It should be noted that this handwriting recognition repository and examples it contains can be used to create new game mechanics.
 For example:
 * In-game or in-application handwriting based challenge or level.
 * Language learning experiences.
 * Quizzes.